 What makes team building games without materials more effective than complex events?

-Simplicity forces the focus onto communication, trust, and genuine interaction.
-When the activity requires no budget or planning, it allows greater flexibility and authenticity.
+Keeping things simple shifts the focus to communication, trust, and real interaction.
+When no budget or planning is needed, it creates room for flexibility and authenticity.

 Are zero-cost team building games without materials suitable for large corporate groups?

 Yes.
-Most non-material games scale easily.
-Activities like Charades, Two Truths and a Lie, or Virtual Trivia can accommodate 50+ people by dividing into smaller breakout groups.
+Most games that don't require materials can easily scale.
+Activities like Charades, Two Truths and a Lie, or Virtual Trivia work well with 50 or more people by splitting into smaller breakout groups.

 How should we debrief a zero-material game to maximize its impact?